When you enter into a lease agreement, be sure your lease has a military clause in it.

 Some landlords will let you add a clause that allows you to break the lease if you are offered military housing, but this is uncommon.

 Be sure that the military clause covers everyone who signs the lease.
-Some couples have run into problems when the landlord only let the military person out of the lease and would not let the Army spouse out of it.
+Some couples have run into problems when the landlord only lets the military person out of the lease and would not let the Army spouse out of it.

 Be sure it is explicitly stated that the entire lease is canceled, not just that the clause covers the military service person.

 The housing office can help you with this if you are unsure of the wording of your lease.
-Do NOT sign without this clause.

 You never know when the Army may decide to move you, and you do not want to be stuck with monstrous fees if you have to move.
 Also, if your spouse is deployed, this clause allows you to break the lease and move back home if you would like.